 Introduction

+Note: some passages in this Chapter are a verbatim extract from Haase (2021).

-The basic idea of taxation is to generate revenue in order to finance the domestic infrastructure of a country.
-It therefore goes without saying that a taxpayer cannot expect any consideration for paying taxes.
+The basic principle behind taxation is to generate revenue in order to finance a country’s domestic infrastructure.
+Therefore, taxpayers do not expect personal value in return for their tax payments.

-The idea of taxes as such is very old, if we look at the history.
-In former times, taxes were often, for instance, levied to finance wars or the reallocation of land.

-In an international context, the basic problems with the international allocation of taxing rights and the knowledge of the need for the avoidance of double taxation have theoretically already been in place since the middle of the 19th century.
-In earlier times there were hardly any countries that had implemented a personal income tax, in particular in the sense of a modern income taxation, which is based on the economic ability to pay, and which also had a trans territorial effect.
-The idea of the world-wide income principle is historically relatively new.
+The notion of taxation goes back a long way.
+For example, historically, taxes were often levied to finance wars or the reallocation of land.
+The basic issues and difficulties regarding the international allocation of taxes, as well as the need for the avoidance of double taxation, have theoretically been in existence since the middle of the 19th century.

+Having said that, many years ago, the majority of countries did not levy personal income tax.
+The modern sense of taxation on an individual’s income is based on the economic ability to pay and also has a trans-territorial effect.
+The idea of the world-wide income principle is therefore relatively new.

-Nowadays, despite all differences in detail, many tax systems in the world follow more or less the same basic rules, which are explained below.
-Most tax systems rely on written, codified tax laws with a clear hierarchy of norms.
-Most tax systems clearly define the taxpayers and differentiate between the taxation of individuals and the taxation of businesses.
-Most tax systems differentiate also between the different categories of taxes.
-And finally, all this needs to be evaluated before the background of the global tax environment as we see it today, where countries have entered a competition with one another in order to attract taxpayers as well as revenue.
+Nowadays, despite differences in detail, many taxation systems around the world follow more or less the same basic rules, which are explained below.
+Most taxation systems rely on written, codified tax laws with a clear hierarchy of norms.
+In addition, most taxation systems have a clear definition of “the taxpayer” and differentiate between taxation of individuals and businesses.
+Taxation systems usually distinguish between different categories of tax.

+These issues need to be evaluated in order to provide context to the present-day global tax environment, in which countries vie with one another to attract taxpayers and resulting revenue.

 1.1 History of Taxation

-The basic problems with the international allocation of taxing rights and the knowledge of the need for the avoidance of double taxation have theoretically already been in place since the middle of the 19th century.
-In earlier times there were hardly any countries that had implemented a personal income tax, in particular in the sense of a modern income taxation, which is based on the economic ability to pay, and which also had a trans territorial effect.
-The idea of the world-wide income principle in the context of taxation is historically relatively new, and without such a system the question as to in which circumstances possible double taxation occurs and how it can be avoided only arises in exceptional cases (e.g., colonial states that were allowed to retain their own tax system).
+As stated above, the basic issues and difficulties regarding the international allocation of taxes, as well as the need for the avoidance of double taxation, have theoretically been in existence since the middle of the 19th century.
+Nistotskaya and D’Arcy (2015) offer a detailed history of taxation.

+Many years ago, the majority of countries did not levy personal income tax.
+The modern sense of taxation on an individual’s income is based on the economic ability to pay and also has a trans-territorial effect.

+The idea of the world-wide income principle is relatively new.
+A system was crucial to determine in which circumstances double taxation could occur and how it could be avoided, leaving questions to arise only in exceptional cases (e.g., colonial states that were allowed to retain their own tax systems).

-But with the industrialization at the latest, economic developments blazed a trail towards a greater global integration.
-The increasing spread of technical innovations required a global sales market, Great Britain as the central world power of that time, for example, was a pioneer for the doctrine of free trade.
-The declared aim was to establish a world-wide trade without trade barriers, where the countries outside Europe (especially the colonies) on the one hand took on the role of suppliers of raw materials and food, and on the other took on the role of sales markets.
+With the advent of industrialization, economic developments blazed a trail towards greater global integration.
+Industrialization brought about a major change for taxation (Hartwell, 1981).
+The increasing spread of technical innovations required a global sales market.
+For example, Great Britain, a central world power in its day, was a pioneer of the doctrine of free trade.
+The declared aim was to establish world-wide trade without trade barriers, in which countries outside of Europe (especially the Colonies) took on the role of both suppliers of raw materials and food and provided a market for sales.

-Especially around the verge of the 20th century, economic structures had consolidated, which in some cases also exist today (still or already again), for example in countries with a high dependence on exports.
-The attempt to build up their own industries, which could work as a counterweight against Western Europe, was only successful in very few countries (such as Japan).
-Most States failed and ended up in debt traps and thus went into further dependencies vis-à-vis Europe (e.g., Egypt and other North African countries).
+By the start of the 20th century, economic structures had already consolidated.
+In some cases, such structures are still in existence today, such as in countries with a high dependency on exports.
+The attempt by these countries to build up their own industries as a counter-weight against Western Europe was only successful in a minority of countries, for instance Japan.
+The majority of states failed in such developments and ended up in debt traps, leading to even further dependency vis-à-vis Europe.
+Examples of such countries are Egypt and other North African countries.